An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Extension to compressible flow

-Despite being well-defined at any position outside the paraboloid's surface, the vector-valued function $\vec{K}_2$ is somewhat cumbersome to numerically evaluate in the vicinity of the $(a=0)$ streamline (see Equation~(\ref{eq:K2}) in Appendix~\ref{sec:appC}).
-Therefore, we now compute expressions for the compressible field components on the $z$-axis that are both well-defined and easy to evaluate directly via the induction equation, yielding
+We remark that, despite being well-defined at any position outside the paraboloid, the function $\vec{K}_2$ is somewhat cumbersome to numerically evaluate in the vicinity of the $(a=0)$ streamline (see Equation~(\ref{eq:K2}) in Appendix~\ref{sec:appC}).
+Therefore, we now directly use the induction equation to compute expressions for the compressible field components on the $z$-axis that are both well-defined and easy to evaluate, yielding

 in analogy to \citet{Kleimann_EA:2017}.
-We point out that these expressions are of course compatible with the magnetic field components (\ref{eq:Bcomp_phi})--(\ref{eq:Bcomp_z}) properly evaluated at $\rho = 0$.
-Also, taking the limit $z \rightarrow \infty$ of the latter components gives rise to the boundary field $\vec{B}_0$ at upstream infinity.
-Furthermore, it seems worth noting that these results are ``approximative'' only in the sense that $n_{1,2}$ do not exactly fulfill the momentum balance equation~(\ref{eq:momentum}).
-The magnetic field thus derived, however, is again an exact solution to the induction equation~(\ref{eq:induct}) for $u\com = n_{1,2} \, u\inc$.
+These expressions are of course compatible with the magnetic field components (\ref{eq:Bcomp_phi})--(\ref{eq:Bcomp_z}) evaluated at $\rho = 0$.
+Moreover, in the limit $z \rightarrow \infty$ the latter components tend to the boundary field $\vec{B}_0$ at upstream infinity.
+It also seems worth noting that our compressible results are ``approximative'' only in the sense that $n_{1,2}$ do not exactly fulfill the momentum balance equation~(\ref{eq:momentum}).
+The magnetic field thus derived is nonetheless an exact solution to the induction equation~(\ref{eq:induct}) for $\vec u\,\com = \vec u\inc/n_{1,2}$.

 Figure~\ref{fig:fieldlines_2d} compares the compressible field to its incompressible counterpart.
-While both drape around the obstacle in a qualitatively similar way, it can be seen that the compressible field tends to be less sharply curved, and also starts to deviate from straight lines already at larger upwind distances, which is consistent with the general behavior found in the compressible heliospheric case.
+While both drape around the obstacle in a qualitatively similar manner, it can be seen that the compressible field not only tends to be less sharply curved in the vicinity of the obstacle, but also starts to deviate from straight lines already at larger upwind distances, which is consistent with the general behavior found in the compressible heliospheric case.
 Regarding the total field strength, we note in particular the occurrence of \textit{magnetic traps} of $\vec{B}^\mathrm{I,C}$, regions of markedly reduced field strength in which charged particles may gyrate for extended periods of time before they can escape again.
-(See \citet{Florinski_EA:2019} for an investigation of such traps for the heliospheric case based on an extension of the \citet{Roeken_EA:2015} field model.)
+(See \citet{Florinski_EA:2024} for an investigation of such traps for the heliospheric case based on an extension of the \citet{Roeken_EA:2015} field model.)